othorai/othor.ai/README.md

    docker-compose build
    ```

-   Now lets start the service, after intilization you can access the app at 'http://localhost:3000' and login using id - admin@example.com, password - admin123
    ```bash
    docker-compose up
    ```

+   You can access the app at 'http://localhost:3000' and login using id - admin@example.com, password - admin123

    You can check the logs using command below
    ```bash